Improved Fixed-Rank Nystr\"om Approximation via QR Decomposition: Practical and Theoretical Aspects: Experimental Results

-We measure the quality of fixed-rank Nystr\"om approximations using the relative kernel approximation error with respect to the trace norm, i.e., $\|\K-\G_{(r)}^{nys}\|_*/\|\K\|_*$ vs.~$\|\K-\G_{(r)}^{opt}\|_*/\|\K\|_*$.
-In either metric, no method can ever out-perform the EVD baseline.
-In Fig.~\ref{fig:err-trace}, the mean and standard deviation of relative error over $50$ trials are reported for all four data sets and varying number of landmark points $m=r,\ldots,5r$.
+We measure the quality of fixed-rank approximations using the relative error with respect to the trace norm, i.e., $\|\K-\G_{(r)}^{nys}\|_*/\|\K\|_*$ vs.~$\|\K-\G_{(r)}^{opt}\|_*/\|\K\|_*$, and thus in this metric, no method can ever outperform the EVD baseline.
+In Figure \ref{fig:err-trace}, the mean and standard deviation of relative error over $50$ trials are reported for all four data sets and varying number of landmark points $m=r,\ldots,5r$.
 Modified Nystr\"om and the standard Nystr\"om method have identical performance for $m=r$ because no rank restriction step is involved in this case.
-As the number of landmark points, $m$, increases beyond the rank parameter $r=2$, Nystr\"om via QR decomposition always generates better rank-$2$ approximations of the kernel matrix than the standard method does.
+As the number of landmark points increases beyond the rank parameter $r=2$, Nystr\"om via QR decomposition always generates better rank-$2$ approximations of the kernel matrix than the standard method does.
 This observation is consistent with Theorem \ref{thm:nys-qr-sta}, which states that for the same landmark points, $\|\K-\G_{(r)}^{opt}\|_*\leq\|\K-\G_{(r)}^{nys}\|_*$ (one can divide both sides by constant $\|\K\|_*$ for the relative error).
 Even with out-of-sample landmark points, the modified method can be drastically better.
-In the right plot of Fig.~\ref{fig:err_trace_2}, the modified method achieves a mean error of $0.47$ (compared to the $0.45$ EVD baseline) from just $m=2r$ landmark points, while the standard method has a higher mean error ($0.50$) even using $m=5r$ landmark points.
+In the right plot of Figure \ref{fig:err_trace_2}, the modified method achieves a mean error of $0.47$ (compared to the $0.45$ EVD baseline) from just $m=2r$ landmark points, while the standard method has a higher mean error ($0.50$) even using $m=5r$ landmark points.
 This exemplifies the importance and effectiveness of the precise rank restriction step in the Nystr\"om via QR decomposition method.

-Fig.~\ref{fig:err-trace} also shows that the accuracy of either Nystr\"om method depends crucially on the landmark selection procedure.
-For all four data sets, the landmark points obtained via K-means clustering lead to more accurate approximations compared to the uniform sampling technique; note that the vertical axis scale varies from plot to plot.
-In fact, using K-means centroids as the landmark points and employing the modified Nystr\"om method yield very accurate rank-$2$ approximations that are close to the best rank-$2$ approximation.
-Furthermore, the improvement due to the better sampling is more pronounced in the modified Nystr\"om method than in the standard method.
+Figure \ref{fig:err-frob} is generated the same as Figure \ref{fig:err-trace} but the error is reported in the Frobenius norm.
+The pattern of behavior is very similar to that in Figure \ref{fig:err-trace} even though we lack theoretical guarantees.
+In fact, neither method dominates the other for all kernel matrices (cf.~the adversarial example in Remark \ref{thm:remark-frob}), but in these practical data sets, the modified method always performs better.